-Next week I’m attending an NHS conference on portfolio careers, so that’s why I’ve chosen to write about this subject.
+Next week I’m attending an NHS conference on this subject, so that’s why I’ve chosen to write about portfolio careers for NHS staff.

 Portfolio career definition:

 A portfolio career is where you choose to work in a range of different roles, using different skills, and it can often include doing pro bono or voluntary work.

 So how easy is it to start a portfolio career?

 A starting point for many would be to find a part time job, that will give you some security, whilst you fit in another type of work around this.
 NHS Jobs is a good place to begin and by searching for ‘part time’ along with the type of work you want, this brings up the results of jobs that are either advertising part time roles or are willing to accept part time applications.

 For some, you might be able to think about finding work you can do on top of your full time role.
 This might be the case, especially if you are working three 12 hour shifts per week.
 If you have the spare time, you might want to do something different with the rest of your week – so it could be a chance to try out a portfolio career.

 For doctors in training who want to work part time, you’d need to put in a request via your local HEE office/deanery to see you can work less than full time.